lpr014/omega/README.md

 Use
 ---

-* history: type 'history' to history from (FOREVER).
+* history: type 'history' to view history from [FOREVER].
 Able to use last recorded answer in next equation (i.e. +5,-5,*5,/5)

 * clear: type 'clear' to clear entire history